junkmechanic/highway_simulation/README.md

 automatically generated which contains call data from all the simulations combined.
 For individual simulations, one can run explore.py as mentioned above.

+hcr files are for simulating handover channel reservation scheme.
+The files without the hcr suffix are with fixed channel reservation scheme. hcr_v2 is to provision using the other channels as well for handover calls apart from the channels that are dedicated for handover.